rust-lang/book/second-edition/src/ch20-00-final-project-a-web-server.md

 Here is the plan to build the web server:

-1. Learn a bit about TCP and HTTP
+1. Learn a bit about TCP and HTTP.
-2. Listen for TCP connections on a socket
+2. Listen for TCP connections on a socket.
-3. Parse a small number of HTTP requests
+3. Parse a small number of HTTP requests.
-4. Create a proper HTTP response
+4. Create a proper HTTP response.
-5. Improve the throughput of our server with a thread pool
+5. Improve the throughput of our server with a thread pool.

 But before we get started, we should mention one detail: the method we’ll use won’t be the best way to build a web server with Rust.
 A number of